Your cart is currently empty!

 Ordinary chants—the Kyrie, Gloria, Credo, Sanctus, and Agnus Dei—are used at every Mass because their texts are fixed and do not change with the liturgical calendar.
 However, the melodies (musical settings) for these chants can and do vary depending on the feast, season, or local custom.
 For Christmas Mass and other feasts, any of the standard Gregorian chant melodies for the Ordinary (as found in the Kyriale) could be used.
 There is no single “required” or exclusive melody for the Ordinary, but certain melodies are traditionally favored for major feasts to add solemnity and festivity.
 For example, Mass settings such as Missa de Angelis or Missa Orbis Factor are often chosen for Christmas because of their grandeur and familiarity.
 Originally, many Ordinary chants were sung by the congregation, but over time these became the responsibility of the choir, which was traditionally composed of men (or, in convents, women).

-The Mass begins with the entrance procession of the priest and his assistants, accompanied by incense and the singing of the Introit, a psalm-based chant marking the start of the service (e.g. Puer natus est nobis, used for Christmas Mass – track 1 in playlist above).
-Once the celebrants are in place, the choir continues with the Kyrie, a threefold invocation of mercy that also symbolizes the Holy Trinity (e.g. Kyrie Cunctipotens Genitor, track 2 in playlist).
-On Sundays and feast days outside Advent and Lent, the Gloria follows—a hymn of praise that further emphasizes the Trinity and repeats the plea for mercy (track 3 in playlist).
+The Mass begins with the entrance procession of the priest and his assistants, accompanied by incense and the singing of the Introit, a psalm-based chant marking the start of the service (e.g. Puer natus est nobis, used for Christmas Mass – track 1 in playlist above – click link for score).
+Once the celebrants are in place, the choir continues with the Kyrie, a threefold invocation of mercy that also symbolizes the Holy Trinity (e.g. Kyrie de Angelis (Kyrie VIII), track 2).
+On Sundays and feast days outside Advent and Lent, the Gloria follows (e.g. the Gloria I from Missa Lux et Origo – also known as Mass I, often used during the Easter season, track 3)—a hymn of praise that further emphasizes the Trinity and repeats the plea for mercy.
 The priest then offers the Collect, a prayer on behalf of the assembled worshippers.

 Beyond the Mass, early Christians observed regular prayer and psalmody throughout the day and night.
 These practices were formalized into the Office, a cycle of eight daily services that have been central to monastic life since the early Middle Ages.
 Outside monasteries, the Office varied in structure and content, resulting in a more diverse and localized repertoire of chants compared to the Mass.
 Each Office service includes psalms with antiphons, scripture readings with responsories, hymns, canticles, and prayers.
 Over the course of a week, all 150 psalms are sung at least once.
 The most significant Office services, both liturgically and musically, are Matins, Lauds, and Vespers.